jtembry/call_automator/README.md

 # Steps
 1. Make sure your have downloaded 'Chromedriver.exe' -- https://chromedriver.chromium.org/downloads
 2. (OSX) Move 'Chromedriver.exe' to your '/usr/bin' folder
-2. (Windows) specify the path where you've saved 'Chromedriver.exe' in the code -- https://chromedriver.chromium.org/getting-started
+3. (Windows) specify the path where you've saved 'Chromedriver.exe' in the code -- https://chromedriver.chromium.org/getting-started
-3. Clone the repo.
 4. Navigate to folder using terminal (cmd prompt on Windows) and type 'python3 call_automator.' click enter
 5. You will be prompted to select your environment, enter your credentials, and choose the number of calls to make.